KevinXiangyuZhou/KevinXiangyuZhou.github.io/_pages/about.md

 * I'm in my 4th-year as Ph.D. candidate in [Computer Science and Engineering](https://cse.engin.umich.edu/) at [University of Michigan](https://umich.edu/), where I am fortunately advised by Dr. Steve Oney.
 I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with  Dr. Chenglong Wang and Dr. Rastislav Bodik.

 * **Research**:
 My research lies at the intersection of Human–Computer Interaction, Programming Languages, and Artificial Intelligence.
-I focus on empowering end users through two complementary directions: (1) developing novel programming-by-demonstration techniques that make task completion more efficient and accessible across diverse domains; and (2) deepening our understanding of users from neurological and motor-control perspectives, and creating simulation models that inform the design of more usable and inclusive interfaces.
+I focus on empowering end users through two complementary directions:
+  (1) build novel interactive programming and automation tools that make data extraction and analysis  more efficient and accessible; and (2) by studying how people move, decide, and adapt, create simulation models that reproduces these behaviors to guide better interface and AI system design.

 <br>